top of page

 People with disabilities or long-term conditions are twice as likely not to be active enough for good health.
 However, one in four people would be more active if advised by a healthcare professional.
 A unique opportunity to increase activity for all.

-The government’s prevention green paper highlights that becoming more active is good for our mental and physical health and reduces our risk of developing a number of health conditions.
+The government’s prevention green paper highlights that becoming more active is good for our mental and physical health and reduces our risk of developing several health conditions.
 It also sets out the ambition of getting everybody active in the 2020s, including those already living with a health condition.

 Front-line health and care professionals are guided by the All Our Health framework.
 Carrying out proactive work to prevent illness or protect population health.
 Working with people, families and communities to equip them to make better-informed choices.
 With an estimated two million health and care professionals working across the country, collective efforts can be a real force for change.